SAP-samples/teched2023-DA260/exercises/ex4/README.md

    ![Ex04_11](images/Ex04_11.png)

-13. All the target table would be listing like this.
+13. All the target tables should be listed like this:

    ![Ex04_12](images/Ex04_12.png)